About the Program

 Doyle Program Staff Contacts

 The Doyle Program is jointly administered by the Berkley Center for Religion, Peace, and World Affairs and the Center for New Designs in Learning and Scholarship (CNDLS) at Georgetown University.
-Questions can be directed to the Doyle Program Staff Contacts.
+Questions can be directed to the Doyle Program Staff Contact.